Kneaded That

 Instructions for sourdough discard dinner rolls.
 Step 6: picture of sourdough dinner rolls after baking.

-Step 6: Bake at 375F for 30 mins or until golden brown.
+Step 6: Bake and make the garlic butter: Bake at 375°F for 30 minutes, until golden brown.

 Hint: Brush the garlic butter over the sourdough discard dinner rolls right when they come out of the oven for maximum flavor absorption.